pnev89/Challenge/README.md

 ```

 # To run the challenge
-You have either analysys.ipynb or src/run.py which runs everything via .py
+You have either analysis.ipynb or src/run.py which runs everything via .py